What You Need to Know About Light Sources and Color Evaluation

 The impact of color temperature on lighting

 While lighting choices span myriad brands and models, one common thread ties them together: color temperature.
-Expressed in degrees Kelvin (e.g. 6,500 K), color temperature is a universal measurement that groups lighting into similar color families.
+Expressed in degrees Kelvin , color temperature scale (e.g. 6,500 K) is a universal measurement that groups lighting into similar color families.
 The lower the color temperature of the light source, the warmer or redder the source will be.
 The higher the color temperature, the cooler or bluer it will be.

 Note that fluorescent lights were historically assigned generic names instead of color temperatures.
 Today, fluorescent lights also have a corresponding color temperature.
 The chart below indicates the color temperature associated with each type of fluorescent light.

-What you need to know about light energy
+What you need to know about types of light sources

 A vast array of lighting products exists to support color evaluation.
 Most produce light energy via one of the following methods: